With preschool Thanksgiving crafts, your child can help decorate the house.

-Fold a small piece of yellow paper and cut a triangle 1 by 1 inches.
+Fold a small piece of yellow paper and cut a triangle, 1 by 1 inch.
 Glue the beak with a glue stick to the turkey’s body.

 With white glue, glue on the wiggly eyes above the beak.

-Besides cutting and gluing skills this preschool Thanksgiving craft can develop find motor control.
+Besides cutting and gluing skills, this preschool Thanksgiving craft can develop fine motor control.
 The tissue paper needs to be made into balls by pinching and crumbling.

 Cut tissue paper into small pieces about one inch square.

-If you uses crape paper (party streamers) give your child a strip and he can cut the strip into smaller pieces.
+If you use crape paper (party streamers) give your child a strip and he can cut the strip into smaller pieces.

 Roll the tissue paper into small balls.

-Glue the tissue balls on the toilet roll in a random order.
+Glue the tissue balls on the cardboard tube in a random order.
 You do not need to go all the way around the roll.